Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 Live from Boerassic Park, Dekaffirnated, Foreign Aids, Evita for President, Elections

-& Erections, Desperate First Ladies and An Audience with Pieter-Dirk Uys have been
+& Erections, Desperate First Ladies, An Audience with Pieter-Dirk Uys, The Echo of

 Pieter-Dirk Uys has been doing this sort of thing for so long that people now refer